NHS England equality objectives for 2024/25 and 2025/26

 To improve access and reduce communication barriers experienced by individuals and groups of people of all ages, by reference to protected characteristics, who need NHS services.

-Target 3: Through the evaluation of the Equity and equality guidance and implementation of Local Maternity and Neonatal Systems (LMNS) equity and equality action plans, in furtherance of pledge 4, NHS England will measure progress in relation to reducing inequalities in perinatal mortality rates for babies from Black, Asian and mixed ethnic groups and identify how good practice can best be shared and spread.
+Target 2: Through the implementation of further, co-produced equity and equality interventions for maternity and neonatal care, in addition to those in Local Maternity and Neonatal Systems’ equity and equality action plans, NHS England will strengthen and better co-ordinate action to improve equity for mothers and babies from Black and Asian ethnic groups and improve workforce race equality within maternity and neonatal services.
+NHS England will measure progress in relation to reducing inequalities in perinatal mortality and preterm birth rates for babies from Black and Asian ethnic groups and identify how good practice can be shared and spread.

 Equality objective 6 [system workforce]